C043/c043/README.md

 The power of code always fascinated me.
 You can create anything from scratch!
 It's incredibly satisfying to see a project come together, from the initial concept to the final product.

+I believe in **continuous learning** as new skills give me the power to create new and better software!

 **Let's build something awesome together! 🚀**